 Transfers to and from Livingstone Airport are included in our Fully Inclusive package.
 Additional transfers can be arranged through the lodge at any time.

-Mosquito repellent, sunscreen (especially for white river rafting), sunglasses, hat, comfortable shoes for game walks, rafters and a waterproof camera bag for viewing the Falls, light raincoat for the rainy season (November to April), fleece and anorak for early morning trips or winter evenings around the fire, glasses for those who wear contacts as dust may irritate eyes.
+Mosquito repellent, sunscreen, sunglasses, hat, comfortable shoes for game walks, rafters and a waterproof camera bag for viewing the Falls, light raincoat for the rainy season (November to April), fleece and anorak for early morning trips or winter evenings around the fire, glasses for those who wear contacts as dust may irritate eyes.

 There are a huge variety of activities available at Chundukwa River Lodge and in Livingstone, Victoria Falls and beyond – please see our Activities page for more information.
 Activities can be booked directly through our office at Chundukwa River Lodge.
 Please contact us to discuss what you are interested in and we will help you make all the arrangements and book your transfers.

 Upon arriving at Chundukwa River Lodge we will take the time to introduce you to all the activities that are available and help you plan your time and book all your activities for you.
 If there is something in particular you already know you want to do, then do contact us earlier so we can ensure you get a place.